PlagueTR/Yakreb/README.md

 **Prerequisites:**

-Before you begin, make sure you have Python 3.3 or a later version installed on your system.<br>
+Before you begin, make sure you have Python 3.3 or a later version and venv python package installed on your system.<br>
 It is highly recommended to have Visual Studio 2019 or later for Windows and CodeLite for Linux testing and development.

 **Setup:**